 Your fitness level and the kind of terrain you’re embarking on need to be kept in mind when you’re looking at gears of hybrid bikes.
 A flat surface won’t require all that many gears but an uneven one will.
 Even if you go uphill, you will need to opt for a bike with a lot of gears.

 Whether you’re a professional cyclist or trying to get back to shape by regular cycling, a hybrid bike is often the most useful tool.
 The best part about these bikes is that they are super functional to use and transition smoothly on any terrain.
 They come with various advanced features to give you a pain-free and comfortable riding experience.
 You do not need to shell out a chunk of your savings for a high-quality model, as there are quite a few affordable hybrid bikes under $500.
+There are so many great options; it’s just a matter of finding the bike that suits your riding style, budget and needs.
 So, take one of these bad boys to class and then go on a full-blown marathon if you like—these bikes are here to bear with you through it all.

 Why Trust StyleCraze?

 The author, Shreya Vishwanathan, is a fitness enthusiast and loves to create comprehensive fitness related articles for her readers.
 She browsed various online platforms and went through hundreds of user reviews to provide you with the best hybrid bikes under $500.
 The author also spent hours reading product specifications before curating the list.
 The bikes listed above look stylish and come with multiple speed settings.